-The emulation is of the response of a building's interior environment to weather pattern changes , which when need to be passed on the BEM.
+Here t The emulation is of the response of a building's interior environment to weather pattern changes, which when need to be passed on the BEM.
+Weather is highly varied.
 EnergyPlus uses .epw files that contain hour by hour weather data for 30 or so variables over the simulation period.